Retail leasing: Bargaining power

 The amount of bargaining power a party has during negotiations for in a commercial lease agreement can vary based on the amount of leverage they hold.
 This can include "the vacancy rate in the relevant geographic locale, prestige of the rental space, tenant mix, tenant's business and industry, and tenant's economic goodwill".
 Reputable or influential tenants can be of benefit to a landlord with several vacant properties to fill, as that tenant may attract others to the area.
 The same could be said for a valuable location.

 Termination

 Lease contracts may include terminology allowing a landlord the legal right to terminate a tenant's stay if they sell, tear down, or rehabilitate their building.
 The landlord however is required to give notice to the tenant.

 Sublease

-Permission from the landlord may also be necessary for someone wishing to sublease their space, even from someone looking to takeover the business.
+Permission from the landlord may also be necessary for someone wishing to sublease their space, even from someone looking to take over the business.
 A tenant may request special language be added to the agreement preventing the landlord from preventing the reassignment with good reason.